Python SDK¶

 asyncio.run(main())

-Structured output via low-level converse¶
+Structured output via converse()¶

 import json, daimon_client as daimon